kill9zombie/elixir_dojo/DOJO.md

     iex> h String.upcase

-The docs for the String module are here: https://hexdocs.pm/elixir/1.4.0/String.html in case you don't have tab complete in your shell.
+The docs for the String module are here: https://hexdocs.pm/elixir/1.7.4/String.html#content in case you don't have tab complete in your shell.

-Try using `String.rjust` or `String.ljust` to justify strings.
+Try using `String.pad_leading/3` or `String.pad_trailing/3` to justify strings.
 The `\\` in the docs just signifies the default value of a parameter.
-If you want to print the value out, have a look at `IO.puts`.
+If you want to print a value out to the console, have a look at `IO.puts`.

 Pattern matching
 ----------------